mill2994/old_website_hugo/content/projects/AlgorithmEngineeringFinal.md

 draft: false
 ---

 For the final project in my Algorithm Engineering class, I got to conduct research on some of the popular algorithms and data structures, and these were the results of the 4 different experiments!
-(In PDF's)

 - [Binary Tree v Hashtable](/BinaryTreevHashtable.pdf)
 - [Hybrid Sorting](/HybridSorting.pdf)
 - [Multiset v Vectors](/MultisetvVectors.pdf)